mit-bwsi-racecar-ms/website/docs/intro/curriculum.rst

 For more information on RMS in general, visit the "RESOURCES" section of the website.

+Visit the `Course Materials <https://mit-bwsi-racecar-ms.github.io/website/docs/resources/course_materials.html>`_ page to view all the materials in one central location.

 Check out the `Frequently Asked Questions <https://mit-bwsi-racecar-ms.github.io/website/docs/resources/faq.html>`_ page if you have any questions.

-Getting Started with the Labs
+Getting Started
 -------------------------------
 Head over to `Module 0 Getting Started <https://mit-bwsi-racecar-ms.github.io/website/docs/curriculum/setup.html>`_.
 This module will walk you through the setup and tools needed to get started on the labs.